connectivecpp/utility-rack/README.md

 There are single file headers that have been copied into the `third_party` directory from various GitHub repositories and do not require any external dependency management.
 These are:

 - Martin Moene's [`ring-span-lite`](https://github.com/martinmoene/ring-span-lite) library, required in the Wait Queue unit test.
-- Justas Masiulis [`circular_buffer`](https://github.com/JustasMasiulis/circular_buffer) library, required in the Wait Queue unit test.
+- Justas Masiulis' [`circular_buffer`](https://github.com/JustasMasiulis/circular_buffer) library, required in the Wait Queue unit test.

 See [References](doc/references.md) for additional details.